 (Eyler and Giles, 1999, Where’s the Learning in Service Learning?)

-StFX Service Learning offers students the opportunity to get involved in community-based learning in three ways: Course-based service learning, Service Learning Student Society and Immersion service learning.
+StFX Service Learning offers students the opportunity to get involved in community-based learning in three ways: Course-based service learning, Service Learning Student Society and Immersion Service Learning (ISL).

 In course-based service learning, students provide a service in the community that relates back to their course of study, and complete a written assignment for the professor that demonstrates their learning specific to the course objectives.
 Professors determine the courses where service learning is to be offered, the type of assignment, and the value of the assignment.